arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 Keep in mind that it was my _very beginning_ of the commercial-IT world.
 I sometimes felt lost inside this huge DevOps machine.
 Lost and alone - as usually when something breaks, there was nobody to ask for help.

 It had to happen.
 One day, **by accident, I ran some kind of a DB-clean-up script, with wrong date, on production**.
 The script's job was to delete records that are _old enough_.
-While fiddeling with the script, I changed the definition of _old enough_ to _every_, and accidentaly ran it.
+While fiddling with the script, I changed the definition of _record old enough_ to _every record_.
+And accidentaly ran the script.

 My reaction - paralysis.
 I wasn't even sure what the script exactly did.
 Unfortunatelly, I had never found time before to analise the script line-by-line.
 Did the script have unit tests?
 Pfff.
 Forget about it.
 Unit tests in a corporation?

 As mention before, I knew it was _some kind of a DB-clean-up script_, but maybe it had a protection from such accidental usage as mine?
 It should have, right?

-And if something terrible just happened - maybe nobody noticed...
 I better stay quiet.
+If something terrible just happened - maybe nobody noticed...

 But someone did.
 One of the managers visited me quickly and brought to book: